stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

   For this example, we will use an SMS challenge.
-For an example of a Google Authenticator challenge, see :ref:`mfa-challenge-after-google`.
+Challenging a Google Authenticator Factor during creation is not feasible because the user has to add the factor to their application before they can get a code.

 To send a challenge at the same time as you create the phone Factor, you need to POST to the Account's ``/factors`` endpoint with the additional ``?challenge=true`` parameter included.
 Then you must also add the ``challenge`` into the body of the JSON.